SwiTool/Ankonnect/README.md

 ## Usage

-You just have to construct the Ankonnect and use the SDK.
+You have to construct the Ankonnect and use the SDK.

 ```javascript
 import Ankonnect from "ankonnect";